 During the design phase of all renovation or construction activities, Project Managers shall submit a copy of the Asbestos Request Form to Environmental Health and Safety.
 Environmental Health and Safety shall evaluate materials which will be disturbed during the renovation to identify all suspect asbestos-containing materials involved.

 Convey the entire renovation scope to ensure a licensed asbestos inspector can properly determine the abatement scope.
 If feasible, then furnish the demolition drawings to properly convey surfaces that will be impacted by the renovation (e.g., walls, floors, ceilings, duct work, pipes, air handlers, chillers, fume hoods, roofs, facades, windows)

 If it is determined that asbestos removal is required for the project to proceed, then Environmental Health and Safety shall arrange for the following:

 - Procuring the services of a state-licensed asbestos abatement contractor;

 - Procuring the services of a consultant to monitor and conduct any necessary design, construction, administration and monitoring as deemed necessary or as required by law; and

 - Notifying building engineers and electricians for water and electrical hook-up for the project.

 If asbestos material is intact and won't be disturbed by project activities then it does not have to be removed.
 There is no regulation stating that asbestos must be removed if discovered.

-Project Managers shall be responsible for notifying building occupants of upcoming abatement activities using the notification template provided by Environmental Health and Safety.
+Project Managers shall be responsible for notifying building occupants of upcoming abatement activities and may use the notification template provided by Environmental Health and Safety.